GIRLS’ SOCCER: Dragons confident heading into historic championship game

 Dragon players also felt they dominated last year's game without a win to show for it.

-“And I just think after last year, we beat them in every stat, except the score,” Drake said.
+“And I just think after last year, we beat them in every stat, except the score,” said senior Carter Drake, a Georgia College signee.

 Jefferson has enjoyed an interesting playoff journey.